-EU's Foreign Affairs, International Conflicts, Moldova, Russia, Ukraine, Romania
+EU's Foreign Affairs, International Conflicts, Moldova, Russia, Ukraine, Romania Adopted at Spring Congress 2023 Budapest, Hungary on 6 May 2023.

 On 29 March 2011, Russia's foreign minister Sergei Lavrov agreed with his Moldovan colleague on the goal of a special status of Transnistria within the territorial integrity of Moldova and also announced that its country was ready to empty, dismantle and destroy three munitions depots in the breakaway region.
 This event marks a significant step as it points towards an end of a two-decade-long stalemate over the conflict and could lead to bringing Moldova closer to the EU.
 Therefore...